f3d-app/f3d/doc/user/13-LIMITATIONS_AND_TROUBLESHOOTING.md

 Then F3D should work as expected.

-> I can't use hotkeys with F row keys
+> I can't use hotkeys/bindings with F row keys

 Because MacOS layers multimedia keys, F keys don't use the normal function code by default.
 To use the F code, you must press <kbd>Fn</kbd> in combination with the F key.
 For example, to take a screenshot the hotkey combination would be <kbd>Cmd</kbd>+<kbd>Fn</kbd>+<kbd>F12</kbd>.